yfrigui/coding-challenge/README.md

 -	Include a link to the repository in the README file that is part of your coding challenge submission
 -	A description of what the code does
--	If the repository has multiple contributors, please call out the parts that you were responsible for
+-	If the repository has multiple contributors, please highlight the parts for which you were responsible